Continuing Education Credits

 - Session slides will be posted on the RPM seminar Web Site in advance of the seminar so that attendees can download, print, and bring handouts as desired.
 Please note that not every presenter will choose to provide a presentation in advance for his/her session.

-Once at the RPM Seminar, attendees are encouraged to use the complimentary "Cyber Café" to view the list of attendees, complete the online evaluation forms, and download presentations to a USB flash drive for the sessions they attend.
+Once at the RPM Seminar, attendees are encouraged to view the list of attendees online, complete the online evaluation forms, and download presentations for the sessions they attend.